Legendav007/AlgoForge/CONTRIBUTING.md

 ## Important Notes

-* Avoid duplicate algorithms
+- ❌ PRs without explanation or analysis will be rejected
-* Write clean, readable code with meaningful variable names
+- ❌ PRs containing only raw code will be rejected
-* Add comments where necessary
+- ❌ PRs not following the `.md` format will be rejected
-* Be respectful and open to feedback
+- Write clean, readable code

 ---

 Thank you for contributing to **AlgoForge**.
-Learn, build, and grow together through open source!
+Learn the algorithm.
+Explain it.
+Analyze it.
+Then code it.